-- (1) Service Medical Directors shall: - (a) Sign a written agreement outlining accepted responsibilities to provide emergency medical provider service medical oversight; - (b) Have experience, training, and a current or previous board certification from a recognized broad-based medical specialty organization such as emergency medicine, internal medicine, surgery, family practice, general practice (if current MDPID number issued prior to January 1, 2011), or pediatrics (in combination with an adult specialty); - (c) Hold and maintain a current ACLS certificate or be board certified in emergency medicine.
-Pediatric physicians shall hold and maintain a current PALS certificate or be board certified in pediatric emergency medicine; - (d) Complete the Alabama EMS Medical Director Course and be issued an OEMS&T Medical Direction Physician Identification (MDPID) number; - (e) Possess a current license to practice medicine from the Medical Licensure Commission of Alabama and a current unrestricted Drug Enforcement Agency (DEA) number and an unrestricted Alabama controlled substances certificate or obtain a variance as provided for within these rules; - (f) Provide oversight to ensure that all EMSP, for which he or she provides direction, are properly educated and licensed pursuant to these rules;
+(1) Service Medical Directors shall:

+(a) Sign a written agreement outlining acceptedresponsibilities to provide emergency medical provider service medicaloversight;

+(b) Have experience, training, and a current or previous board certification from a recognized broad-based medical specialty organization such as emergency medicine, internal medicine, surgery, family practice, general practice (if current MDPID number issued prior to January 1, 2011), or pediatrics (in combination with an adult specialty);

+(c) Hold and maintain a current ACLS certificate or be board certified in emergency medicine.
+Pediatric physicians shall hold and maintain a current Pediatric Advanced Life Support (PALS) certificate or be board certified in pediatric emergency medicine;

+(d) Complete the Alabama EMS Medical Director Course and be issued an OEMS Medical Direction Physician Identification (MDPID) number;

+(e) Possess a current license to practice medicine from the Medical Licensure Commission of Alabama and a current unrestricted Drug Enforcement Agency (DEA) number and an unrestricted Alabama controlled substances certificate or obtain a variance as provided for within these rules;

+(f) Provide oversight to ensure that all EMSP, for which he or she provides direction, are properly educated and licensed pursuant to these rules;

-- (g) Provide oversight to ensure that all EMSP, for which he or she provides direction, are following the Board approved Statewide EMS Treatment Protocols; - (h) Provide oversight to ensure that an effective method of quality assurance and improvement is integrated into the emergency medical provider services for which he or she provides direction, day-to-day patient care delivery; - (i) Provide oversight to ensure that the emergency medical provider services for which he or she provides direction, are in compliance with these rules; and - (j) Have authority to remove and/or provide remedial education to any EMSP working under his or her license, and shall notify the OEMS&T of each occurrence. - (2) On-line Medical Directors shall: - (a) Complete the Alabama EMS Medical Directors Course and be issued an OEMS&T Medical Direction Physician Identification (MDPID) number; and - (b) Report improper care or complaints regarding licensed EMSP and/or emergency medical provider services directly to the OEMS&T.
+(g) Provide oversight to ensure that all EMSP, for which he or she provides direction, are following the Board approved Alabama EMS Patient Care Protocols;

+(h) Provide oversight to ensure that an effective method of quality assurance and improvement is integrated into the emergency medical provider services for which he or she provides direction, dayto-day patient care delivery;

+(i) Provide oversight to ensure that the emergency medical provider services for which he or she provides direction, are in compliance with these rules; and

+(j) Have authority to remove and/or provide remedial education to any EMSP working under his or her license, and notify the OEMS of each occurrence.

+(2) On-line Medical Directors shall:

+(a) Complete the Alabama EMS Medical Directors Course and be issued an OEMS MDPID number; and

+(b) Hold and maintain a current ACLS and ATLS certificate or be board certified in emergency medicine by a board recognized by the American Board of Medical Specialties (ABMS).
+Pediatric physicians shall hold and maintain a current PALS certificate or be board certified in pediatric emergency medicine;

+(c) Possess a current license to practice medicine from the Medical Licensure Commission of Alabama and a current unrestricted DEA number and an unrestricted Alabama controlled substances certificate or obtain a variance as provided for within these rules.

+(d) Report improper care or complaints regarding licensed EMSP and/or emergency medical provider services directly to the OEMS.
+Authors: William Crawford, M.D., and Stephen Wilson Statutory Authority: Code of Ala.
+1975, §22-18-1, et seq.
 History: Filed September 1, 1982.
-Amended: Filed

-September 19, 1990.
-Amended: Filed August 21, 1995; effective

-September 25, 1995.
-Repealed and Replaced: Filed

-September 20, 1996; effective October 24, 1996.
-Amended: Filed

-March 20, 2001; effective April 24, 2001.
-Repealed and New

-Rule: December 17, 2007; effective January 21, 2008.
+Amended: Filed September 19, 1990.
+Amended: Filed August 21, 1995; effective September 25, 1995.
+Repealed and Replaced: Filed September 20, 1996; effective October 24, 1996.
+Amended: Filed March 20, 2001; effective April 24, 2001.
+Repealed and New Rule: December 17, 2007; effective January 21, 2008.
 Repealed and New Rule: Filed April 20, 2011; effective May 25, 2011.
 Ed.
-Note: Rule .06 was renumbered .15 and the original Rule 420-2-1-.15, Ambulance Driver was repealed as per certification filed April 20, 2011; effective May 25, 2011.
+Note: Rule .06 was renumbered .15 and the original Rule 420-2-1-.15 Ambulance Driver was repealed as per certification filed April 20, 2011; effective May 25, 2011.
+Repeal and New Rule: Filed March 16, 2017; effective April 30, 2017.